Cookies and Consent Management

 Why are our cookies not marked as HttpOnly?

-For what it’s worth, the concerns of having our cookie be not HttpOnly are not really aligned with the fact of stealing authentication information: we have no authentication information in that cookie so we’re not in danger of a XSS attack.
+For what it’s worth, the concerns of having our cookie be not HttpOnly are not really aligned with the fact of stealing authentication information: Amplitude has have no authentication information in that cookie so we’re not in danger of a XSS attack.
 The worst thing an attacker could do is steal our cookie and take that user’s device ID and user ID, which shouldn’t be PII to be begin with.

 Nonetheless, if this is a serious concern for the customer, they should probably disable our cookies.